Steve's Page

 News Flash!

-Word around town late Autust 2008 is that Canadian Pacific is selling the Albany Main from Kenwook to Guilderland Center for a rail-trail.
+Word around town late August 2008 is that Canadian Pacific is selling the Albany Main from Kenwood to Guilderland Center for a rail-trail.

 At Selkirk